czervenka/bit-int/README.md

     Animals('cat', 'mouse', 'turtle', 'frog', 'axolotl')

-If you are curious which bits are set for named flags, print a bitset value.
+If you are curious which bits are set for named flags, print a bitint value.

     >>> print(amphibians)
     11000000